divyanshrajpoot9/divyanshrajpoot9/README.md

 - 👋 Hi, I’m @divyanshrajpoot9
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning MEARN Stack
-- 💞️ I’m looking to collaborate on Web Developmwent Projects.
+- 💞️ I’m looking to collaborate on Web Development Projects.
-- 📫 How to reach me
+- 📫 You can reach me

 <!---
 divyanshrajpoot9/divyanshrajpoot9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.